Microchip-MPLAB-Harmony/aerospace/peripheral/flexramecc_44124/docs/interface.md

 **Returns**

- Fail address were fixable or unfixable error occured in FLEXRAM memory.
+ Fail address were fixable or unfixable error occurred in FLEXRAM memory.

 ---